 If you are someone who has just entered the accounting software market, you might be feeling overwhelmed by all the options available out there.
-There exists a number of alternatives for all types of accounting, invoicing, and bookkeeping needs.
+There exist a number of alternatives for all types of accounting, invoicing, bookkeeping, to track expenses, making financial statements, financial report, understanding cash flow, accounts payables, etc.

 Two of the biggest names in the world of cloud accounting tools are Xero and Quickbooks.
 Both these software options offer powerful features and services such as invoices, budgeting, payrolls, etc.